confio/tgrade-contracts/contracts/tgrade-valset/README.md

 Obviously to be able to slash on the `membership` contracts, `tgrade-valset` has to register itself as a slasher, so on the instantiation it would send the `AddSlasher` message to the `membership` contract which has to succeed for the whole instantiation to succeed.
-Therefor proper `slashing_preauths` has to be set on `membership` contract.
+Therefore proper `slashing_preauths` has to be set on `membership` contract.

 `tgrade-valsed` doesn't readct on `AddSlasher` nor `RemoveSlasher` messages, as it